What size djembe drum do I need?

 Can I mix different sizes of djembe in the same group or class?

 It’s fine to have all drums the same size, but it also works well to have a mix of drum sizes in a class.
 If you go for a mix of sizes, don’t overdo the bigger ones – a good rule of thumb is that half the drums should be around the minimum size for the age group, a third should be a couple of centimetres bigger, and the rest four or five centimetres bigger than the minimum.
 This will give a nice, full sound and allow you to differentiate the different parts in most djembe drumming pieces.
-Having a few bigger drums will also allow you to cater for pupils who are much bigger than average.
+Having a few bigger drums will also allow you to cater for pupils who are much bigger than average — useful when choosing djembe drums for schools and whole-class sets.

 What about djembe height?